Wind Energy Curricula and Teaching Materials

 Building out from the curricula developed by KidWInd, WindWise takes a larger modular approach to wind energy education focused primarily for secondary students.
 The curricula modules cover many different aspects from resource assessment to environmental impacts.

-Developed a children's book on wind power to encourage interest in construction and in science.
-The website also offers coloring pages, a vocabulary quiz, crossword puzzles, word searches, and flash cards.
+Developed Catch the Wind, a children's book on wind power that encourages interest in construction and in science.

 Provides K-12 wind curriculum.
 Lessons are correlated to state standards and include hands-on curriculum, interdisciplinary activities, and data-based lessons.

 National Renewable Energy Laboratory